What should I expect during a bear market?

 In the last downturn, we saw firsthand the reckless and self-serving behavior of some brokerage firms and banks.
-Of those that didn’t go out of business with their “creative” bets on the mortgage market, others did harm to the global economy.
+Of those that didn’t go out of business with their “creative” bets on the mortgage market, others harmed the global economy.
 We can only hope that lessons were learned from the 2008-09 market drop.

-As with any bumpy market ride do-it-yourselfers quickly realize that they aren’t quite the geniuses they had hoped.
+As with any bumpy market ride, do-it-yourselfers quickly realize that they aren’t quite the geniuses they had hoped.
+Even the bump from the Reddit wizardry was short-lived.
 Some advisory firms may begin providing “happy talk” in their investment commentaries, and some customers may be puzzled why their broker or advisor stopped contacting them as a downturn worsens.

 As a matter of historical reference, markets have resided in bearish territory approximately 15% of the time since World War II.
 Investors who stayed the course during the 2008-09 downturn generally experienced a quadrupling of market value in the bull market that followed.
 While we can’t predict the scope of the downturn, opportunities and unexpected rewards do exist in the months ahead.